 Visceral fat is not just cosmetic.
 It actively secretes inflammatory compounds and hormones that worsen insulin sensitivity, increase cardiovascular risk, and drive further fat accumulation.
 Reducing it matters beyond how clothes fit.

-Why It Doesn’t Respond to the Usual Approaches
+Why It Does Not Respond to the Usual Approaches

 You cannot spot-reduce abdominal fat through core exercises.
-Crunches and planks strengthen the muscles under the fat, but don’t selectively burn the fat above them.
-Visceral fat also responds differently to dietary restriction than subcutaneous fat — cutting calories aggressively can cause lean mass loss while visceral fat stores are relatively protected.
+Crunches and planks strengthen the muscles under the fat but do not selectively burn the fat above them.
+Visceral fat also responds differently to dietary restriction than subcutaneous fat.
+Cutting calories aggressively can cause lean mass loss while visceral fat stores are relatively protected.

 What Actually Reduces Visceral Fat

 Resistance training is the most effective intervention for visceral fat in postmenopausal women.
-Multiple studies show progressive resistance training reducing visceral fat independent of total body weight loss — the internal fat decreases even when the scale doesn’t move dramatically.
+Multiple studies show progressive resistance training reducing visceral fat independent of total body weight loss.
+The internal fat decreases even when the scale does not move dramatically.
 The mechanism involves improved insulin sensitivity and reduced inflammatory signaling in visceral adipose tissue.

 Realistic Expectations

 This is a long game.
-It’s also one that produces meaningful health outcomes beyond appearance — lower cardiovascular risk, better insulin sensitivity, reduced inflammation.
+It also produces meaningful health outcomes beyond appearance, including lower cardiovascular risk, better insulin sensitivity, and reduced inflammation.

 → Weight Loss After 50: Why It’s Harder and What Actually Works